Solliquin for Dogs and Other Natural Remedies to Aide Calm

-The #1 thing that I like and respect about the Nutramax company is that they do their research and provide all of their findings.
+The #1 thing that I like and respect about the Nutramax Laboratories is that they do their research and provide all of their findings.
 The FDA does not require this of dog medications or supplements.
-However, Nutramax wants to ensure that their products are being absorbed, used, and are effective for our furry friends.
+However, Nutramax Laboratories want to ensure that their products are being absorbed, used, and are effective for our furry friends.

 Likewise, I have heard good things about Composure, yet have not had the opportunity to continue my education by learning about their research.